InKasWeRust/KasSigner/docs/KEY_DERIVATION.md

 ## KasSigner Slot Types

-KasSigner stores wallets in 4 RAM slots.
+KasSigner stores wallets in up to 16 RAM slots.
 Each slot can hold one of three types:

 ### Mnemonic Slot (word_count = 12 or 24)
 Stores the BIP39 word indices.
 Has everything.